Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • infusion of horseradish roots;

-• juice and pulp of pumpkin.
+• pumpkin juice and pulp.

-Diet for toxic hepatitis of the liver
+Diet for toxic liver hepatitis

 IN daily diet must include:

-It is also good to drink green tea, a decoction of dried fruits, there are figs and green vegetables.
+It's also good to drink green tea, a decoction of dried fruits, there are figs and green vegetables.

 Forecast